huakehe/BERTScore_and_COMET_blog/MT Blog.md

 </p>

 ## Case Study
-In order to evaluate how well BLEU, BERTScore, and COMET can evaluate on existing MT systems, I tried to find the translated data with human judgment scores (e.g DA).
-Unfortunately, the MT system is not available to the public, e.g. I cannot access the Baidu-system.6940 with the highest DA score in WMT19 [7].
-With this preliminary, the experiment to compare how our evaluation metrics scores with a human judgement score is unattainable.
+In order to evaluate how well BLEU, BERTScore, and COMET can evaluate on existing MT systems, I managed to find a dataset with human judgment scores (e.g DA) [7].
+Unfortunately, the MT systems that have the DA score is not available to the public, e.g. I cannot access the Baidu-system.6940 with the highest DA score in WMT19.
+With this preliminary, the experiment to compare how our evaluation metrics scores with a human judgement score (e.g. DA) is unattainable.
 Another simpler case study for the metrics is initialized instead.

 For the setup, a group of 10 source-reference sentence pairs were prepared from a Chinese-English parallel Yiyan corpus [8].
-The source Chinese sentences are fed to two common NMT systems: Google translate which uses Google Neural Machine Translation (GNMT) [9] and SYSTRAN translate [10], and the output of translation is stored in each hypothesis.txt.
+The source Chinese sentences are fed to two common NMT systems: Google translate which uses Google Neural Machine Translation (GNMT) [9] and SYSTRAN translate [10], and the output of translation is stored as their corresponding hypthesis.

-For BERTScore, we use the encoder from roberta without the importance weighting, and F1 score to evaluate as supported by the paper.
-For COMET, we use the Estimation model “wmt20-comet-qe-da”, trained based on DA and used Quality Estimation (QE) as a metric, and it is worth noting that this model is reference-free.
-The evaluation quality from BLEU, BERTScore, and COMET are illustrated in the table below.
-With limited 10 data samples, BERTScore and COMET consider Google Translator performing better, while BLEU score for SYSTRAN Translator is higher.
+For BERTScore, we use the encoder from roberta without the importance weighting, and F1 score to evaluate the translated hypothesis.
+For COMET, we use the reference-free Estimation model “wmt20-comet-qe-da”, trained based on DA and used Quality Estimation (QE) as a metric, for the evaluation on GNMT and SYSTRAN.
+The scores from BLEU, BERTScore, and COMET are illustrated in the table below.
+With the limited 10 data samples, BERTScore and COMET consider Google Translator performing better, while the BLEU score for SYSTRAN Translator is higher.

 |System-level score| Google | SYSTRAN |
 | ------------- | ------------- | ------------- |